Michael Owen's WLS 2000: Mia Hamm Soccer 64

 The North American release of Michael Owen's WLS 2000 was reskinned to feature American soccer star Mia Hamm, and published by SouthPeak Interactive as Mia Hamm Soccer 64, on 9 November 2000.
 This version was developed within twelve weeks by DC Studios, to take advantage of the high profile of Hamm and the United States women's national soccer team, who had just won the 1999 FIFA Women's World Cup, and be released in time for the upcoming Electronic Entertainment Expo (E3) and the 2000 Sydney Olympics.
 The athletes in the Hamm version were hand-animated, while Michael Owen's WLS 2000 used motion capture.

 Mia Hamm Soccer 64 was one of the first sports games to star female athletes, with Wendy Gebauer serving as commentator.
 In a December 2000 interview, Patti Miller of Children Now stated that the game was one of the "positive examples of games for girls".
 In a 2012 interview, psychologist Fernanda Schabarum retrospectively noted that the game was a "good example of the wrong timing and the wrong approach" in the matter of women in sports-oriented video games, and David Rutter, producer for the game, stated that the game being a reskin "made it appear more of cynical marketing tactic than a game really interested in women's sports".

 In the United States, Mia Hamm Soccer 64 sold a "relatively high" 42,886 copies.
 Gameplay features 18 football teams in the hypothetical U.S. Women's League, 32 national teams, and Mia Hamm's All-Star Team.
-Different gamemodes, such as Practice and World Cup, where the player can play on a team, with or against Hamm, in a World Cup tournament, were also included.The game did not feature official licence because of this various female players name beside Mia Hamm were made up.
+Different game modes, such as Practice and World Cup, where the player can play on a team, with or against Hamm, in a World Cup tournament, are also included.The game does not feature official licenses because Mia Hamm is the only real player in the game.